concur/developer.concur.com/src/tools-support/release-notes/app-center-2020.markdown

 Imbric offers taxis, on-street & off-street car parking, carpooling, and much more.
 The Imbric planner even helps you choose the best option to get to your destination.

-* **Taxi**: Book and pay for your trips with the app in more than 200 cities in Spain and Europe.
+* **Taxi**: Book and pay for your trips with the app in more than 200 cities in Europe.
 * **Off-Street Car Parking**: Book parking at more than 1,000 airports & urban car parks.
 * **On-Street Car Parking**: Forget coins!
 Use the parkimeter to park and pay on your mobile in more than 120 Spanish cities.
 * **Expense Management**: Easily send your e-receipts to Concur Expense after you park or ride.